-Table 1 summarizes the location of monitoring wells and surface water monitoring stations.
+Table 1 (provided at the end of the text) summarizes the location of monitoring wells and surface water monitoring stations.
 All monitoring locations including groundwater wells and the surface water monitoring stations are provided in Figure 2.
-Borehole logs are provided in Appendix C, and Appendix D contains photographs of the wells and surface water monitoring stations in 2023.
+Borehole logs are provided in Appendix C, and Appendix D contains photographs of the wells and surface water monitoring stations in 2024.